 Want to just get started?
 Click here to sign up for WebiMax and start removing personal information from Google today.

-I’m sure you’ve heard it all before—once on the internet, always on the internet.
+We’ve all heard it said all before—once on the internet, always on the internet.
 But this saying doesn’t have to be true.

 The internet can be a daunting place, and although information is timeless, it can also spread like wildfire.
 Sometimes personal information can make its way onto the web without your consent or by complete accident—and let’s be real here, there are many reasons why people want information removed from the depths of Google.

-If this is the case for you, here are five steps to help you remove personal information from Google for good.
+If this is the case for you, here are six steps to help you remove personal information from Google for good.

 Removing personal information from Google won’t always involve deleting content from the pages you own.
-Here are five crucial steps to help you remove this information as efficiently as possible:
+Here are six crucial steps to help you remove this information as efficiently as possible:

 - Start with a quick Google search

 - Contact webmasters from sites you don’t control

 - Monitor your personal information